 I wanted to find these Notepad++ alternatives and bring you a list of the best ones.
 So I went on an expedition to find these applications and put them to the test.
 The result is my top 7 Notepad++ alternatives.

-1. Sublime Text – Free Version and Full Version for $80
+1. Sublime Text – Free and Paid

 Sublime Text is one of the very best Notepadd++ alternatives available.
 It really does have a great number of features and you can use plugins and add ons if you want support for more programming languages and mote functionality.
 I loved the search and go feature in Sublime Text and I also liked the number of keyboard shortcuts I could use for greater efficiency.